NeonaTrinity/GMS2Cleaner/README.md

 5. Wait for scan to complete.
 Loading bar will display the status.
    Summary Log will display the results when complete.

-6.
+6. sprites will appear on the left side with (ok) next to them, or (# Unused.)
+Select a sprite folder with unused .png

+7. check the boxes [x] next to unused/duplicate or ghost sprites

+8. Select delete.

-if sprite displays "sprite preview not available" close and reopen the program.
+*****if sprite displays "sprite preview not available" close and reopen the program.

+Thank you for using GMS2Cleaner.
+Support NeonaTrinity @